ch-stark/gitops-rbac-example/README.txt

 #   Application Y is deployed in namespace dev2
 #
 # This Policy Configures the following rbac model for the above scenario
-#   UsersGroups:  SreAdminGrp, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp
+#   UsersGroups:  SreAdminGrp, Developers, AppX-AdminGrp, AppX-ViewGrp, AppY-AdminGrp, AppY-ViewGrp
 #   Rolebindings:
 #       SreAdminGrp has cluster-admin access to the Cluster
 #       AppX-AdminGrp has admin access to the namespace dev1 where AppX is deployed